 Some claim that no actions can be said to be ethically correct because all value judgments are relative either to societies or individuals.
 We maintain however, along with most ethicists, that there is agreement on the ethically relevant features in many particular cases of ethical dilemmas and on the right course of action in those cases.
-Although, admittedly, there may not be a consensus among ethicists as to the correct action for some domains and actions, such a consensus is likely to emerge in many areas in which autonomous systems are likely to be deployed and for the actions they are likely to undertake.
+Although, admittedly, there may not be a consensus among ethicists as to the correct action for some domains and actions, such a consensus is likely to emerge in many areas in which autonomous systems are likely to be deployed (e.g. assisted driving, eldercare, search and rescue) and for the actions they are likely to undertake.
 We are more likely to agree on how machines ought to treat us than on how human beings ought to treat one another.
-In any case, we assert that machines should be not making decisions where there is genuine disagreement among ethicists about what is ethically correct.
+In any case, we assert that machines should not be making decisions where there is no consensus at present among ethicists about what is ethically correct.